mekstack/docs/source/services.rst

   * DHCP Client listens on **all** interfaces to support dynamic interface attachment

+Changes to be implemented:

+* Use local pacman, apt, pip and docker mirrors

-Thanks to these modifications our images are faster and more efficient than default cloud images, so use your own images only in special circumstances.
+With these modifications our images are faster and utilize hypervisors more efficiently than default cloud images.

 .. note::